Another Chinese Plane Hijacked to Taipei

 Each side blames the other for the hijackings.
 Taiwan claims China’s airline security is lax, while China says Taiwan is too lenient to hijackers.

-With the easing of political tensions between the two sides, Taiwan has stopped welcoming hijackers as political refugees from the Communist mainland.
+With the easing of polticial tensions between the two countries, Taiwan has stopped welcoming hijackers as political refugees.

-Earlier this month, the High Court upheld a 10-year prison term imposed on two Chinese who hijacked an airliner in April.
+Earlier this month, Taiwan’s top court upheld a 10-year prison term for two Chinese who hijacked an airliner in April.